Rosenkrands/sar-path-planning/README.md

 ![grasp_solution](/demonstration/grasp_solution.png)

 The full demonstration script is also available at `./demonstration.py`.
-# Code
-The actual implementation of the map generator and solution methods are lies in the `sar_moe8` directory (which is structured as a Python package).
-We took an Object-Oriented approach to the implementation, the structure of the package is as follows:
-- `map.py` Includes two classes related to generating and instantiating map instances
-  - `class MapGenerator` Generate a score map and save the scores, target locations and difficulty, as `txt` files, in the `maps` directory.
-  - `class Map` Loads a map instance from the `maps` directory and includes methods to generate the network structure, plotting a heatmap etc.
-- `solution.py` Includes classes related to generating solutions using different methods.
-  - `class Solution` is a base class from which the different solution approaches will inherit, it includes various plotting methods for visualizing the solutions found.
-  - `Class Cplex` the exact solution methods based on the IBM ILOG CPLEX Python API.
-  - `Class Greedy` the greedy heuristic.
-  - `Class HillClimbing` improves an existing solution using different operators in a hillclimbing fashion.
-  - `Function GRASP` performs the Greedy Randomized Adaptive Search Procedure for a fixed number of iterations.
-  - `Function GRASP_single_iter` performs a single GRASP iteration.
-- `utils.py` Includes various functions used printing a command-line progress bar etc.

 # Results
 There are two files in the results directory: